-In short: the process was pretty standard at all firms, with about six interviews discussing both a case and your past experiences.
+In short: the process was standard at all firms, with about six interviews discussing both a case and your past experiences.

 A few points that may be of interest:

 - The actual cases were less important than I had expected.
 During all the interviews, interviewers specifically aimed at my communication and leadership skills.
 Most firms spend more time discussing my past experiences and examples of teamwork and leadership than on actual casework.
 As soon as I created a simple structure, they usually 'checked' that on their list and continued to a more or less structured way of brainstorming, after which they eventually skipped back to analysis to do some math.
-It is my experience that it were the examples of my coaching skills (as a coach of rowing crews) that landed me the offers, more than my case performance.
+It is my experience that it was the examples of my coaching skills (as a coach of rowing crews) that landed me the offers, more than my case performance.